 Still, we were curious enough about the still-under-development Genteel lancer that we wanted to not only try it out ourselves, but get the backstory behind this new device.

 The Genteel Story

-We talked with Dr. Christopher Jacobs, the founder and creator and also engineering mind behind this lancing device, about what he envisions it will provide for PWDs (people with diabetes) and beyond, for those who might be in need of cholesterol panels, hormone profiles, or blood typing using home-testing kits.
+We talked with, the founder and creator and also engineering mind behind this lancing device, about what he envisions it will provide for PWDs (people with diabetes) and beyond, for those who might be in need of cholesterol panels, hormone profiles, or blood typing using home-testing kits.